 It's only a matter of time before users will want to do more than check email, show presentations and play Angry Birds on enterprise tablets and smartphones.
-As mobile device adoption rises,
+As mobile device adoption rises, complex business applications for these new endpoints will follow.
+Mobile WAN optimization clients developed for tablets and smartphones are scarce today, but wide area network (WAN) managers must still ensure reliable, high-performance connectivity for users.

 Until recently, mobile WAN optimization products have targeted traditional road warrior gear: laptops and netbooks.
 Powerful and lightweight smartphones and tablets are replacing these devices, but most WAN optimization vendors have not added support for them.
 Software-based WAN optimization vendor Circadence recently announced what it claims to be the first mobile WAN optimization client developed specifically for enterprise Android devices.